shuyang-stat/IntegrativeFPM/README.md

 # IntegrativeFPM

 ### Disclaimer
 This R package/function is intended to provide a template for implementing the new methods.
 Modification of default options may be needed for a specific application.
-Please read the associated articles for method details.
+Please read the associated article for method details.

 To proficient R programmers who are interested in advancing this R package/function, please contact me and I am happy to work together.